terrygonguet/sub-to-yt-playlist/README.md

 Use the `-s` or `--skip-build` flag to skip building the UI bundle and only package the extension.

+Use the `--mv2` and `--mv3` flags to build only for manifest V2 or V3 respectively.

 The `dist.js` folder now contains all the extension files.